thunfishpizza/battery_SOC/README.md

-## Accure Battery Intelligence Case Study
+## Battery Intelligence Case Study
-Data science case study for battery data, based on data provided by Accure Battery Intelligene GmbH as part of the data science assignment.
+Data science case study for battery data, based on data obtained from RWTH Aachen.
 The workflow includes problem definition, exploratory analysis and implementation of a predictive model for battery state of charge.
 This project has been carried out in approximately 2-3 days.

 ## Environment
 The stack is set up on a 64-bit MacOs11 desktop with Conda 4.9.2 and Python 3.7.6.
 A new environment is created and activated via terminal.
 To recreate: